Does Division By Zero Have Meaning?

 The answer to this question lies within the interior of those involved in the relation.

-This entry was posted on September 17, 2017 by heurist.
+This entry was posted on Sep 17, 2017 by Heurist.
 It was filed under Insight, Knowledge, Knowledge Representation, Learning, Mathesis Universalis, Metamathematics, Philosophy of Language, Philosophy of Learning, Philosophy Of Mind, Understanding, Wisdom and was tagged with insight, knowledge, learning, Semantic Search, Semantic Web, Semantics, understanding, wisdom.